Teatot/ISC4U-22-23/Bi-Weekly Report: One/README.md

-# ISC4U-22-23
+September 30, 2022 - Bi-weekly Report 1

-All the content done over the past sesion can be found in this folder
+This is all the content done in this sesion